agl-alexglopez/dancing-links/README.md

 5. Select only specific gyms that you would like to cover with the `G1`-`E4` buttons.
 6. Clear all selections at any time with the `CL` button.

 I find it interesting that only Generation IX, the `Paldea.dst` map, has an exact cover for all possible types you will encounter in that generation.
 I am no expert on game design, but perhaps that communicates the variety and balance that Game Freak has achieved in their later games.
-However, looking at smaller subsets of gyms in the other maps can still produce interesting results!
+However, looking at smaller subsets of gyms in the other maps can still plenty of fun!

 ## Citations